shuymn/json-stringify-cli/README.md

 - `0` on success
 - `1` on error (e.g., invalid JSON, file not found, or stdin read error)
   - Errors are written to stderr
-  - Use `--debug` for more detailed error information
+  - Use `--debug` to enable verbose error formatting when supported by underlying errors; this tool does not add stack traces by itself

 ## Build From Source